Jzjsnow/navi-complexity/README.md

 |S_sub|empirical search information between the OD stations|double|

 - ESI/res_linelevel_card_[bj/sh/sz]\_[yyyy].pkl: the results of the line-level empirical search information calculated based on the matched paths from [Calculate the empirical search information (ESI)](#calculate-the-empirical-search-information-esi).
 The file contains:
-	* matrices of line-level empirical search information between line pairs with all/1/2/3 transfers on the travel paths
+	* Matrices of line-level empirical search information between line pairs with all/1/2/3 transfers on the travel paths.

 - ESI/ksp_[k]\_[bj/sh/sz]\_[yyyy].pkl: the results of the empirical search information calculated based on the k shortest paths from [Calculate the empirical search information (ESI)](#calculate-the-empirical-search-information-esi).
 The file contains:
-	* a matrix of station-level empirical search information values
+	* A matrix of station-level empirical search information values.
-	* a matrix of number of subway lines taken between station pairs
+	* A matrix of number of subway lines taken between station pairs.
-	* a matrix of travel time between station pairs
+	* A matrix of travel time between station pairs.
-	* a matrix of travel distance between station pairs
+	* A matrix of travel distance between station pairs.
-	* matrices of line-level empirical search information between line pairs with all/1/2/3 transfers.
+	* Matrices of line-level empirical search information between line pairs with all/1/2/3 transfers.

 - TSI/[bj/sh/sz]\_[yyyy].pkl: the results of the theoretical search information calculated  from [Calculate the theoretical search information (TSI)](#calculate-the-theoretical-search-information-tsi).
 The file contains:
-	* a matrix of station-level theoretical search information values
+	* A matrix of station-level theoretical search information values.
-	* a matrix of number of subway lines on the fastest simplest path between station pairs
+	* A matrix of number of subway lines on the fastest simplest path between station pairs.
-	* a matrix of travel time of the fastest simplest path between station pairs
+	* A matrix of travel time of the fastest simplest path between station pairs.
-	* a matrix of travel distance of the fastest simplest path between station pairs
+	* A matrix of travel distance of the fastest simplest path between station pairs.
-	* matrices of line-level theoretical search information between line pairs with all/1/2/3 transfers on the fastest simplest paths
+	* Matrices of line-level theoretical search information between line pairs with all/1/2/3 transfers on the fastest simplest paths.

 **Usage (Python 3.7)**